-As statutory auditor, we have audited the accompanying financial statements of The Global Fund to fight Aids, Tuberculosis and Malaria (the "Global Fund"), which comprise the statement of financial position, statements of activities, statement of comprehensive income, statement of cash flows and statement of changes in funds, and notes for the year ended 31 December 2009.
+As statutory auditor, we have audited the accompanying financial statements of The Global Fund to Fight AIDS.
+Tuberculosis and Malaria (the "Global Fund"), which comprise the statement of financial position, statements of activities, statement of comprehensive income, statement of cash flows and statement of changes in funds, and notes on pages 34 to 52 for the year ended 31 December 2009.